Digitaldanny1/alx-pre_course/README.md

-another readme for project 1
+another readme for 0x01-git
-Updating READme from github.com
+README updatw from github.com